What Do Plasterer or Stucco Mason Do?

 The states with the most job growth for Plasterer or Stucco Mason are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Virginia, Ohio, or New Mexico.
 These states have the worst job growth for this type of profession.

-How Much Does a Plasterer or Stucco Mason Make?
+What is the Average Salary of a Plasterer or Stucco Mason

 Plasterers and Stucco Masons who work in Minnesota, Illinois, or Massachusetts, make the highest salaries.